heb12/heb12.github.io/beliefs.md

 Exodus 20:11
 > For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.

-- Suffering is not caused by lack of faith, but it is for strengthening and building up our faith even more.
-I.e Word of Faith